jangelchik/interest_equities_gold/proposal.md

 ## Price of gold versus top central bank overnight deposit rate and top global stock indices by market capitalization:

+### Economic theory dictates that a decrease in interest rates causes inflation, and thereby a decrease in purchasing power.
+Gold is often touted as a safe haven store-of-value during times of inflation, so it's relationship with interest rates is something I would like to investigate further.
+I would also like to see if performance in equity markets has any predictive power with regard to the price of gold.

 #### Domain research sources:
 Top forex pairs (to determine top global currencies by trading volume): https://www.ig.com/us/trading-strategies/top-10-most-traded-currency-pairs-191206
 Use this information to determine which Central Bank rates to consider